matthewepler/ReCode_Project/README.md

 5. Do NOT include images in your folders.

 6. Send a pull request.
-In the notes, PLEASE INCLUDE THE LINK TO THE ORIGINAL ON OUR SITE, AND WHAT CATEGORY YOU ARE SUBMITTING (direct translation or experimental).
+In the notes, please include the URL to the original piece on our site and what category your translation is in (direct translation or experimental).

 We will merge your request, run the code and take a screenshot and upload your translation to our site.
+If the translation requires a video, we'll do that for you too.

 If you want to make any changes to your translation or remove it, please email us (info@recodeproject.com)